PORTS OF WILMINGTON AND PHILADELPHIA (DE-PA) DRAY TRUCK REPLACEMENT PROGRAM

 - Truck engines must be between 1997 and 2006 (truck MY 1998-2007);

 - Trucks must be Class 8 vehicles with a GVWR of 33,001 pounds or more; and

-- Trucks must be currently operational (not sitting), street legal, and currently being used to transport cargo to/from a participating port.
+- Trucks must be currently operational (not sitting), street legal (registered and insured), and used to transport cargo to/from a participating port.

 - Applicants must submit an application and provide copies of documentation verifying the make, model, engine serial number, engine family name, and year of truck in question.
 Please download the program application below for specific application requirements.

 - Applicants must be in relatively good financial standing and be prepared to cover the remaining cost of the replacement truck.Note: Some financial circumstances will prohibit some applicants from participating in this program.

 - Completing an application and submitting supporting documentation does not guarantee grant funding under this program.